pachyderm/docs-content/2.3.x/deploy-manage/deploy/azure.md

 etcd and PostgreSQL (metadata storage) each claim the creation of a pv.

-If you plan to deploy Pachyderm with its default bundled PostgreSQL instance, read the warning below and jump to the [deployment section](#6-deploy-pachyderm):
+If you plan to deploy {{%productName%}} with its default bundled PostgreSQL instance, read the warning below and jump to the [deployment section](#6-deploy-pachyderm):

 {{% notice warning %}}
 The metadata service (Persistent disk) generally requires a small persistent volume size (i.e. 10GB) but **high IOPS (1500)**, therefore, depending on your disk choice, you may need to oversize the volume significantly to ensure enough IOPS.